RedVoxInc/redvox-python-sdk/docs/python_sdk/session_model/README.md

 ### Using SessionModel

-SessionModels are intended to remain open and untouched as long as data for the session can be obtained.
+A SessionModel is intended to remain open and untouched as long as data for the session can be obtained.
 You may obtain information about the session at any point during this period, but any information obtained this way may become obsolete at any moment.